Tydd St Giles: Church

-The Norman church dedicated to St. Giles, dominates the eastern side of the village.
+The Norman church dedicated to St Giles, dominates the eastern side of the village.
 The church, although extensively redesigned in the 19th century (see below), still retains its Norman architecture and feel.
-The West Window was designed by Alan of Walsingham, the designer of the famous "octagon" lantern on Ely Cathedral, this rare clear glass medieval window (which survived the depredations of Oliver Cromwell) fills the whole of the western end of the building.
+The west window was designed by Alan of Walsingham, the designer of the octagon lantern on Ely Cathedral, this rare clear glass medieval window (which survived the depredations of Oliver Cromwell) fills the whole of the western end of the building.
 All of the woodwork and pews in the church are later Victorian additions.

 In the Lady Chapel there are still some remnants of the church's original medieval stained glass, the rest of the church's stained glass is Victorian.
-The East Window shows the life and passion of Jesus Christ, while the North-Western Window depicts the church's (and village's) patron saint, Saint Giles and St. Paul (one of the patrons of the Church of Ss.
-Peter & Paul in Wisbech).
+The east window shows the life and passion of Jesus Christ, while the north-western window depicts the church's (and village's) patron saint, St Giles and St Paul.

 The outer southern wall of the church still has the remains of a medieval sundial, which was in use when the church was a cell of the priory in Wisbech.

 Tower

-The church is one of the few in the area to have a separate tower.
+The church is one of several in the area to have a separate tower.
 The tower fell away from the eastern end of the church in the 18th century (due to poor foundations and strong wind), and was rebuilt by Sir George Gilbert Scott when the building was extensively renovated in the 1880s.
 Local legend has it that the tower was pushed over by the devil, as he could not abide the sound of the church bells.

-The tower has a ring of six bells with a tenor weight of 8-2-8cwt tuned to A. The bells were recast for the golden jubilee of Queen Victoria, from the original ring of 5, six bells were cast.
+The tower has a ring of six bells with a tenor weight of 8cwt 2qtr 8lbs tuned to A. The bells were recast for the golden jubilee of Queen Victoria, from the original ring of five, six bells were cast.
 The bells hang in a wooden frame, and are rung in the traditional English full circle ringing system.

-Scott renovation
+Scott's restoration

-Starting in 1868, the church was renovated by the architect Sir George Gilbert Scott.
+Starting in 1868, the church was restored by the architect Sir George Gilbert Scott.
 The church was shortened, where the collapse of the tower had destroyed the original sanctuary (The east wall of the building still has the original blank arch).
 The nave roof was built up to its present level, and a new clerestorey was installed—the original can still be seen on the inside where the builders filled the Norman windows.
 The side aisles were also extended and the roof was re-leaded.
 The original plans, drawn by Scott can be seen on display at the back of the church, where they are now displayed after being found in a drawer in the church vestry.